jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 **Sadly, the types of problems you learn to solve in academia are rarely the types of problems you'll encounter in your career.**

 ## Software Engineering Problems
-Software Engineering addresses vaguely defined problems of fuzzier scope/domain that do tend to change over time.
+Software Engineering addresses vaguely defined problems with fuzzier scope/domain that do tend to change over time.
 These problems are too complex for proofs, but tend to rely upon testing to gain confidence that they solve customer problems.
 I'm specifically thinking of applications that paying customers request and pay for.

 A Computer Science degree creates a good foundation, but a degree alone is insufficient for Software Engineering.
-A degree is not the end of your education, it's the beginning.
+The degree is not the end of your education, it's the beginning.

 The half-life for technology in the Computer Science field is about three to five years and possibly even shorter with the advent of [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
 All technology I learned in college was mostly obsolete a decade or so into my career.